layrjs/layr/website/frontend/public/docs/v2/reference/method-5yQRmTi4ygkf1cYx2mYHGR.immutable.md

 * `options`:
   * `exposure`: A [`PropertyExposure`](https://layrjs.com/docs/v2/reference/property#property-exposure-type) object specifying how the method should be exposed to remote calls.
   * `schedule`: A [`MethodScheduling`](https://layrjs.com/docs/v2/reference/method#method-scheduling-type) object specifying how the method should be scheduled for automatic execution.
 Note that only static methods can be scheduled.
-  * `queue`: A boolean specifying whether a method should be executed in background.
+  * `queue`: A boolean specifying whether the method should be executed in background.
+  * `maximumDuration`: A number specifying the maximum duration of the method in milliseconds.
+Note that the actual duration of the method execution is not currently enforced.
+The purpose of this option is to help configuring the deployment of serverless functions.
+For example, in case of deployment to [AWS Lambda](https://aws.amazon.com/lambda/), this option will affect the `timeout` property of the generated Lambda function.

 **Returns:**